-- Pack your Priority Health member ID card and your travel benefit card when seeking care while traveling outside the state of Michigan.
+- Pack your Priority Health member ID card and your Priority Health Travel Pass when seeking care while traveling outside the state of Michigan.
 Your ID card serves as proof of your insurance through Priority Health and clarifies that you have coverage outside of Michigan.
-Your travel benefit card helps providers understand how to bill Priority Health for your service.
+Your Priority Health Travel Pass helps providers understand how to bill Priority Health for your service.

 - Know before you go.
 If you regularly visit a provider outside of Michigan, call and let them know that Priority Health covers services received outside of Michigan.
 This will help ensure your provider bills Priority Health for your services instead of you.

 During your medical service:

-- At your appointment, show your provider your Priority Health member ID card and travel benefit card and let them know Priority Health covers medical services received outside of Michigan.
+- At your appointment, show your provider your Priority Health member ID card and Priority Health Travel Pass and let them know Priority Health covers medical services received outside of Michigan.
 Ask them to bill Priority Health for your service.